Astral (wrestler): Regular division (2017-2019)

-On January 18, 2017 during CMLL's weekly Informa talk show it was announced that Astral would move into the "regular size" division from February and that he vacated the CMLL World Mini-Estrella Championship in the process.
+On January 18, 2017, during CMLL's weekly Informa talk show it was announced that Astral would move into the "regular size" division from February and that he vacated the CMLL World Mini-Estrella Championship in the process.
 His first main division debut took place on February 10 where Astra and Principe Diamante lost to Los Cancerberos del Infierno (Cancerbero and Raziel).
 Astral competed in the 2017 Gran Alternativa tournament, a tournament where CMLL pairs a veteran wrestler with a relative rookie to showcase the younger wrestlers.
 Despite having worked for CMLL since 2009, Astral represented the rookie side as he teamed up with Valiente.
 The team lost to rookie Canelo Casas and his uncle Negro Casas in the first round.
 In March 2018 CMLL held a tournament for the vacant CMLL Arena Coliseo Tag Team Championship where they teamed Astral up with Stigma for Astral's first championship opportunity in the main division.
 The team lost to Flyer and The Panther in the first round.
 He worked his second Gran Alternativa tournament in May 2018, teaming with Niebla Roja.
 The duo was eliminated in the first round by Akuma and Euforia.

 On May 2, 2019, Astral left CMLL.
+He returned in April 2022.